New York City’s premier acupuncture house call service

 Acupuncture | Herbs | Bio-Resonance | Body Work

-For more information on remote consultations please click on the “Telehealth” tab above!
+For more information on our clinic location please click the “Clinic” tab above!

 -